 - Supports travel to observatories and conferences around the world

-- Provides a monthly Metrocard
+- Covers the cost of a monthly Metrocard

+AstroCom NYC scholars have entered graduate programs at Berkeley, Brandeis, Cornell, Harvard, Heidelberg, Rice, Yale, Miami, UConn, and others, as well as industry, and have received prestigious fellowships from the NSF, the American Museum of Natural History, and Fulbright awards.
 We have years of experience mentoring undergraduates in research on galaxy properties and evolution, nearby and low mass stars, evolved stars, numerical simulations and modeling, and observational astronomy from the radio to gamma-rays.
 Our faculty work at our home CUNY campuses, the American Museum of Natural History, and the Flatiron Institute Center for Computational Astrophysics.

 Students should be enrolled in a CUNY 2-yr or 4-yr college, and have an interest in pursuing a career in physics and astronomy as evidenced by their application essays, and choice of courses and major.
 Students from groups underrepresented in the sciences – e.g., African Americans, Hispanics – are particularly encouraged to apply.